 About Stash Invest

 Stash Invest is an automated investment app.
-You can invest with as little as $5, which makes it a micro-savings application.
+There's no required investment minimum, which makes it a micro-savings application.
 Unlike Acorns, which actually does the investing for you, Stash Invest simply makes investment recommendations, leaving it up to you to do the actual investing.

 Stash Invest is available for iOS and Android and can be downloaded in minutes.
 You will link the app to your bank account, enabling you to move money back and forth between the app and the bank account.
 You can link only a single bank account to the app.
 You can now also access Stash on the web using your desktop or laptop computer.